RednibCoding/tinlang/README.md

 TinVM is a tiny interpreter for the custom scripting language "tin".
 Tin is basically one step above the BASIC language.

-## Building the Project

-To build the TinVM project, follow these steps:

-1. Ensure you have Go installed on your machine.
-You can download it from [https://golang.org/dl/](https://golang.org/dl/).
-2. Clone the TinVM repository or copy the `tinvm` folder into your project directory.
-3. Navigate to the project directory in your terminal.
-4. Run the following command from the root directoy of the project to build it:
-    ```
-    go build -ldflags="-s -w" -o tin.exe .
-    ```

-This will generate an executable named `tinvm`.

 ## Using the Language

 ### Writing Scripts